Dig It! Coffee Co. serves independence in a cup

 Ms. Sears, the assistant barista, has also honed her skills operating the point-of-sale system, and she doesn’t shy away from recommending various menu items.
 Her favorite part of the job?
 “Talking to customers,” she says.

 The benefits run both ways, says Mrs. Chaney, adding that she enjoys watching customers, some of whom haven’t spent time around people with disabilities, experience that interaction.
-She hopes that one day the coffee shop is less the exception and more the norm when it come to hiring people with disabilities.
+She hopes that one day the coffee shop is less the exception and more the norm when it comes to hiring people with disabilities.

 “I love that everyone’s heart can be touched in a different way,” she says.